ioBroker/ioBroker.js-controller/README.md

 If an adapter needs to execute custom install logic, one possibility is to use the `scripts` attribute of `package.json`.
 However, often adapters already want to interact with the ioBroker databases during the installation logic.

-Hence, you can set `ioPackage.common.install` flag to true, to indicate that the js-controller should perform an installation run with your adapter.
+Hence, you can set `ioPackage.common.install` flag to true, to indicate that the js-controller should perform an installation run with your adapter after the npm installation is successfully done.
 During the installation run, the `install` instead of the `ready` event will be emitted.
 Alternatively, you can also pass an `install` function to the constructor the same way as for `ready`.